Fuel leak on Boeing 787 delays Norwegian Air flight

 In October, Boeing Chief Executive Jim McNerney said the company was “making good progress” on improving the reliability of the 787, but that he was not yet satisfied with the performance, which was about 97 percent on time.
 That means for every 100 flights, three are unable to leave on time due to mechanical issues with the plane.

-Norwegian did not provide a reliability level, but spokesman Lasse Sandaker-Nielsen said, “Recently, the overall reliability of our 787 fleet has not been satisfactory.”
+Norwegian did not provide a reliability level, but spokesman Lasse Sandaker-Nielsen said that recently the “overall reliability of our 787 fleet has not been satisfactory.”